 It is basically a must-read in the field of trauma.
 The theoretical and practical parts are very comprehensive and well-understood, and the clinical experience shared by the author is also very interesting.

-I'm very interested in EMDR, neurofeedback, and internal family therapies, although they feel like they're all amazing -- but EMDR has shown very strong evidence in the literature,
+I'm very interested in EMDR, neurofeedback, and internal family therapies, although they feel like they're all amazing -- EMDR has shown very strong evidence in the literature,

 the latter two are...
 Of course, the book also discusses why the latter two are limited evidence.
 In short, I feel that after reading it, I can only accept the problem from the perspective of developmental trauma.